In this tutorial, you will explore the basic syntax (structure) or the

 <- is the assignment operator.
 It is similar to an equals (=) sign.
 It assigns values on the right to objects on the left.
 So, after executing

 x=3).
 The arrow can be read as 3 goes into

-In the example below, we assigned the data file that we read into
+In the example below, you assigned the data file that you read into

 boulder-precip.csv to the variable name